hustcer/nushell.github.io/.ebook-pub/commands/dfr_sum.md

 # dfr sum

-**version**: 0.85.0
+**version**: 0.90.2

 ## **usage**:

-Creates a sum expression for an aggregation or aggregates columns to their sum value
+Creates a sum expression for an aggregation or aggregates columns to their sum value.

 ## Signature